-If you generally record the entire sides of records at once, you can, as desired, cut the recording into individual tracks.
-To do so, you can use Sound Rescue TerraTec Edition 2.0 or another audio editing tool.
+If you generally record the entire side of a record at once, you can cut the recording into individual tracks if you want.
+To do so, you can use Sound Rescue TERRATEC Edition 2.1 or another audio editing tool.
 Depending on the software you are using, this function can be automated.
-Last but not least, you can use your CD mastering software to burn your recordings to CD (such as Feurio©, a shareware program that is included on the phono PreAmp Studio USB CD).
+Finally, you can burn the recordings you have made in this way to CD with your usual burning software.